Foreign Direct Investment Regulation in Ukraine

 Step 2 — Threshold and filing analysis.
 We determine whether AMCU merger control filing is required, assess NBU approval needs, and identify sector-specific licensing obligations.

 Step 3 — Structural alignment.
-We work with the transaction team to ensure the investment structure complies with all identified regulatory requirements — including ownership caps, vehicle selection, and capital flow design.
+We work with the transaction team to ensure that the investment structure complies with all identified regulatory requirements — including ownership caps, vehicle selection, and capital flow design.

 Step 4 — Filing and application preparation.
 We prepare AMCU notifications, licensing applications, and NBU filings — coordinating documentation requirements and submission timelines.

 Step 6 — Transaction document integration.
-We ensure regulatory conditions are reflected in SPA conditions precedent, completion mechanics, and post-closing obligations.
+We ensure that regulatory conditions are reflected in SPA conditions precedent, completion mechanics, and post-closing obligations.

 Step 7 — Post-closing compliance.
 We support ongoing regulatory compliance — license renewals, AMCU reporting obligations, and NBU compliance monitoring.